 We encourage participants to submit a system paper.
 The paper should be no more than 8 pages long and formatted using the LNCS Style.
 These papers are not peer-reviewed, but they will revised by 1-2 challenge organisers.
 Please use this form for the submission (requires a google account and a valid email).

 To ensure easy comparability among the participants we suggest the following outline:

-This track is organised by Kavitha Srinivas (IBM Research), Ernesto Jimenez-Ruiz (Alan Turing Institute; University of Oslo), Oktie Hassanzadeh (IBM Research) and Jiaoyan Chen (University of Oxford).
+This track is organised by Kavitha Srinivas (IBM Research), Ernesto Jimenez-Ruiz (Alan Turing Institute; University of Oslo), Oktie Hassanzadeh (IBM Research), Jiaoyan Chen (University of Oxford) and Vasilis Efthymiou (IBM Research).
 If you have any problems working with the datasets or any suggestions related to this challenge, do not hesitate to contact us.